perun-network/channels-on-rollups/README.md

 ## Configure the clients
-You can either set the contract addresses manually in the `perun-eth-demo/network.yaml` file or set them as `$contract_name` so that it will use the addresses written into the JSON file that has been created in the previous step.
+You can either set the contract addresses manually in the `perun-eth-demo/network.yaml` file or let the demo fetch them from the JSON file that has been created in the previous step using the `--contracts "../perun-eth-contracts/deployed-contracts.json` flag when starting the clients.

 ## Start the clients